Being emotionally available isn’t as easy as it sounds.

 This is called The Dependency Paradox of Love.
 You can read more about that here.

 5) Work on taking responsibility for your emotions.

-Take control of your temper.
-Stop acting in hurtful ways or saying things that cut to the core of your partner’s vulnerabilities.
-As an emotionally unavailable person, you are an expert at finding someone’s weakness and exploiting it so they give you the distance you want.
+As an emotionally unavailable person, you are an expert at finding someone’s weakness and exploiting it, so they give you the distance you want.

 6) Commit to opening up.